squid-cache/squid-cache.github.io/Features/QualityOfService.rst

  * Allows you to mask certain bits in the TOS received from the remote server, before copying the value to the TOS send towards clients.

+Update:

+What I'd really like to see is a slightly better config which looks like this: qos_mode on off ip tos parent=0x1 sibling=0x1 local=0x1 option=136

 ----
 CategoryFeature